Intervention/docs/image/v4/modifying-images/resizing.md

 > public Image::resizeCanvasRelative(null|int|Fraction $width = null, null|int|Fraction $height = null, null|string|ColorInterface $background = null, string|Alignment $alignment = Alignment::CENTER): ImageInterface

-This function behaves in the same way as `resizeCanvas()`, but here you specify relative values which are either added (positive) or subtracted (negative) from the original size.
+This function behaves the same way as `resizeCanvas()`, but you specify relative values which are either added (positive) or subtracted (negative) from the original size.

 #### Parameters